JoinColony/colonyJS/docs/_Topics_ReputationAndRewards.md

 ```

-*Note: Currently this method is only supported on goerli and mainnet.*
+*Note: This method will not work when connected to a local test network.
+This method will only work when connected to goerli or mainnet.*